UnitTestBot/kosat/docs/numeration.md

 - negative indices of literals
 - numbering from 1

-That's why we decided to renumber input, given in classical [DIMACS](dimacs.md) format.
+That's why we decided to renumber the input, described in classical [DIMACS](dimacs.md) format.

 > **Note:** we talk here about internal numeration, which is different from DIMACS.